 Living Your BEST LIFE with Superficial Siderosis

-Our readers living with Superficial siderosis should be aware that living your best life means you need to look beyond simply treating the symptoms.
+Our readers living with Superficial siderosis should be aware that living your best life means looking beyond simply treating the symptoms.
 Both your physical and mental health will benefit.
 Moving towards a healthier diet, exercising to your limits, and managing other coexisting medical issues increases your chance of positively affecting your well-being.
 Conversely, smoking, an unhealthy diet, and little exercise increase the risk of aggravating your SS symptoms and speeding the disorder’s progression.
 This is the sixth installment of our BEST LIFE Series.
+Updated 05.25

 What is Vestibular Therapy